CBD scam busted!! CBD Oil free trial scam

 - READ the Terms and Conditions

 Yeah, I know, who reads them?
-I do, after I learned my lesson and lost close to $ 200 to this scam.
-At least read over the section of the document that says “Terms for Trial Offers and Subscriptions” and understand what the text implies.
+I do after I learned my lesson and lost close to $ 200 to this scam.
+At least read over the section of the document that says “Terms for Trial Offers and Subscriptions” and understands what the text implies.
 Trust me; you’ll be thanking yourself for doing this simple step.

 - Keep an eye on fake reviews and promos

 There are literally hundreds of websites/Instagram profiles promoting CBD for the sole purpose of earning affiliate commissions.
 The users running these sites have no interest in helping their readers, nor do they know anything about using CBD.
 They publish fake reviews only because they get commissions.
 Check out the CBD section on offervault.com to see what I’m talking about.